-ACRRM has regional support teams, including regional directors of training, training network coordinators, medical educators, cultural educators and mentors, registrar liaison officers and training officers to guide and advise registrars throughout their Fellowship Program.
-Registrars will be offered a single point of contact and support through their dedicated Training Officer.
+ACRRM has regional support teams, including regional directors of training, training network coordinators, medical educators, cultural educators and mentors, registrar liaison officers and training program advisors to guide and advise you throughout your Fellowship Program.

 The ACRRM Fellowship training program covers key learning areas of the ACRRM Rural Generalist Curriculum.
 The program includes four semesters of online education (Semesters A, B, C & D) comprising of a total of 20 clinical topics.
 Semesters A and B are facilitated progressively over 2 semesters and are designed to support your core generalist education inclusive of self-directed learning, discussion forums, live webinars and MCQ.
 Each semester, a three-day online workshop and a two-day regional face-to-face workshop are also held.
 View the full calendar of activities.